 - All bygones

-- Immunity due to this merit is limited to seeing fae stuff in normalspace.
-If you're Enchanted and brought into the Dreaming, then the Mists apply to all of that after it wears off.
+- If they're Enchanted and brought into the Dreaming, then the Mists apply to all of that after it wears off.

-However, the Deep and Far Dreaming bypass this immunity.
+The Deep and Far Dreaming bypass all of this immunity.
 (Dreams and Nightmares 13)

 See Also: Banality